 This means that those in the industry must stay up to speed on what’s happening around them, in order to stay ahead of the game in the ever-changing fitness arena.

 The top fitness forecasts for the year ahead…

 These days, taking our tech onto the treadmill isn’t as unusual as it was back in 2010.
-If we’re not chatting with our BFF’s whilst simultaneously taking a spin class, we’re updating our Facebook pages to prove that yes, we really were at the gym this morning.
+If we’re not chatting with our BFF’s whilst simultaneously taking an indoor cycling class, we’re updating our Facebook pages to prove that yes, we really were at the gym this morning.
 Some go the extra mile with a gym selfie for good measure (shame on you!).